 Our team is dedicated entirely to the management of patients with pulmonary hypertension.
 We continually strive to use the most sophisticated technologies and procedures when treating this condition.
 Pulmonary Thromboendarterectomy (PTE) is an advanced treatment for CTEPH that is offered by only a handful of hospitals in the nation, including Temple Heart and Vascular Institute.
-We have performed more than 180 PTE procedures to date and boast a 97% success rate overall.
+We have performed 200 PTE procedures to date and boast a 97% success rate overall.

 Ready for an Appointment?